-Where disasters are concerned, this year is destined to go down in history as the year of the coronavirus — but that doesn't make the threat of seasonal weather events any less urgent.
-As flood season approaches, ValuePenguin analyzed flood insurance coverage statistics from the National Flood Insurance Program (NFIP) to find out which cities have the greatest exposure to flooding.
+This year is destined to go down in history as the year of historical inflation — but that doesn't make the threat of seasonal weather events any less urgent.
+With flood season approaching, ValuePenguin wanted to determine which cities have the greatest exposure to flooding.
+To do so, we analyzed flood insurance coverage statistics from the National Flood Insurance Program (NFIP) for the 100 most densely populated metro areas across the U.S.

-- In seven of those major cities, the ratio was lower than two per 100.
-This included Detroit, St. Louis and Cleveland.
+- In seven major cities, including Detroit, St. Louis and Cleveland the ratio was lower than two per 100.

-- Because standard homeowners insurance does not cover flood damage, it's important for homeowners in flood zones to understand and obtain effective flood insurance as a separate policy.
+- Standard homeowners insurance does not cover flood damage, so it's crucial for homeowners in flood zones to obtain a separate policy with effective flood insurance.

 Cities with the least flood insurance coverage

-The level of preparedness for flood season varies from state to state.
-While certain regions such as Florida and Louisiana are widely recognized as especially prone to flooding, every location in the U.S. has some level of exposure to flood risk.
+The level of preparedness for flood season varies from state to state, but many homeowners may wrongfully assume they are not at risk.
+While certain states such as Florida and Louisiana are known for being prone to flooding, every location in the U.S. has some level of risk for exposure to floods.

-To identify the cities that have the greatest amount of uninsured exposure, we combined data from the NFIP as well as New York University's Furman Center.
-This allowed us to find the relationship between the number of active flood insurance policies and the number of owner-occupied housing units located in the 100-year floodplain.
+To identify the cities that have the greatest amount of uninsured exposure, we combined data from the NFIP and New York University's Furman Center.
+In doing so, we identified the relationship between the number of active flood insurance policies and the number of owner-occupied housing units located in the 100-year floodplain.